The package fcron 1 is integral part of IPFire and it controls the job scheduling of the system.

 Tutorial on how to configure fcron to run custom scripts

-- Create a non-login system user with the following command:
+1. Create a non-login system user

-Explanation for the switches:
+Explanation of the switches:

--rspecifies that it is a system user;
+-r specifies that this is a system user;

--Utells it to also create a group with the same name;
+-U creates a group with the same name;

--cis a comment about the user.
+-c a comment about the user.
 It can be any string you want.

 fcronuser is a logical name but it can be whatever you want, as long as it is not already in use.

-`fcronuser:x:998:998:non root fcrontab user:/home/fcronuser:/bin/false`
+fcronuser:x:998:998:non root fcrontab user:/home/fcronuser:/bin/false

 ## Allow fcronuser to use sudo without a password